Sensebloom/OSCeleton/README.md

 Other
 -----

-### For death threats and other stuff, come join the fun in our [google group](http://groups.google.com/group/osceleton)!
+### For feature request, reporting bugs, or general osceleton discussion, come join the fun in our [google group](http://groups.google.com/group/osceleton)!

 Have fun!